ASolchen/RaspiPLC/README.md

 ## Project Status

-This project is currently in the **architecture and scaffolding phase**.

-Primary goals at this stage:
+The project has progressed from architecture into **working infrastructure**.

+Currently implemented and verified:
-- Lock in naming and boundaries
+- Shared memory creation and persistence
-- Document intent clearly
-- Avoid premature coupling
-- Ensure the design survives long pauses in development

-Working code is explicitly secondary to a recoverable design.
+- Centralized SHM access service
+- IPC-based read/write semantics
+- Flask UI reading and writing real controller state
+- Removal of all mock data sources

+Future work focuses on **features built on this foundation**, not further plumbing.

 ---

 ## Non-Goals (At Least Initially)

-- High availability or redundancy
 - Hard real-time guarantees
 - Safety certification
+- High availability or redundancy
-- Multi-user authentication systems
+- Multi-user authentication
 - Cloud integration

 These may be explored later, but are intentionally out of scope for the initial design.